constrainedcooking/constrainedcooking.github.io/index.md

 <img src="images/landingpagenew.PNG"/>

-The application brings the user to a landing page where they can see the theme of the application.
-It has general information to draw in students and vendors.
+User's are immediately brought to a landing page where they can see the theme of the application.
+It has general information for prospective users.
 We created the graphics with college students in mind; they are simple, colorful, images that are eye-catching, but not overbearing.

 <img src="images/homepagenew.PNG"/>